 The Lanner Falcon

-As everyone knows, the Egyptians loved the combination of animal and god.
+As everyone knows, the Egyptians loved the combination of animal and human forms when depicting their gods.
 Hippo, lion, ram, cat, bird, crocodile--most of the Egyptian gods were either depicted as being fully animal or having animal heads.
 One of these was Seker/Sokar.
-Long story short, Seker was usually depicted as a mummified hawk and was considered one of the gods of the underworld (according to this website, he was also he was also "the patron of the workers who built the necropolis, the craftsmen who made tomb artefacts, and of those who made ritual objects and substances used in mummification."
+Long story short, Seker was usually depicted as a mummified hawk and was considered one of the gods of the underworld (according to this website, he was also "the patron of the workers who built the necropolis, the craftsmen who made tomb artefacts, and of those who made ritual objects and substances used in mummification."
 In The Journey of Ra, he's described as ruling the Fifth Kingdom of Night, and tasked with punishing the souls of evildoers by throwing them into a burning lake for all eternity.
 Fun times.).
 The falcon upon which Seker would have been modeled was the Lanner falcon, which is a medium-sized falcon that lives in North Africa, the Middle East, and even Europe.
 He could, conversely, have been the peregrine falcon, which lives on six continents, including along the Nile River.
 Seker wasn't the only falcon-headed god, however.
 In addition to the well-known Horus, there was also Khonsu, Montu, and Ra.